open-component-model/ocm-website/content/en/mpas/getting_started.md

 yaml manifests for the components to be installed on the cluster and Flux will apply all of them to get the components installed.
 Furthermore the installed `Flux` components will be configured to watch the target github repository for changes in the path `./clusters/my-cluster`.

-#### Registry certificate

-The `--dev` flag used in the bootstrap command above will bootstrap MPAS in development mode, which means that a self-signed certificate will be used for the MPAS components to communicate with the internal `oci` registry.

-You may want to provide your own certificate for production use, for example by using [cert-manager](https://cert-manager.io/docs/usage/certificate/).
-The certificate should be named `ocm-registry-tls-certs` and should be placed in the `mpas-system` and `ocm-system` namespaces.
-You can use [syncing-secrets-across-namespaces](https://cert-manager.io/docs/tutorials/syncing-secrets-across-namespaces/) guide to sync the certificate between namespaces.

 #### Clone the git repository